bartvandebiezen/kirby-v2-scssphp/README.md

 4. Create a folder ‘scss’ inside Kirby’s assets folder.
 5. Create a file ‘default.scss’ and place it inside ‘assets/scss’.
 6. Make sure the folder ‘assets/css’ exists on your server.
+7. Add `c::set('scssNestedCheck', true);` to the config of your dev environment.
+[Read more about multi environment setup for Kirby](https://getkirby.com/blog/multi-environment-setup).

 ## Using SCSS plugin